taciturnaxolotl/unduckified/README.md

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.

 I solved this by doing all of the work client side.
-Once you've went to https://s.dunkirk.sh once, the JS is all cache'd and will never need to be downloaded again.
+Once you've went to https://s.dunkirk.sh once, the JS is all cached and will never need to be downloaded again.
 Your device does the redirects, not me or any other server.

 ## How is this different from Theo's version again?